Back to all Project Ideas / Reduce Energy Use

 - The National Renewable Energy Laboratory’s energy education series for elementary through high school classrooms.

-- U.S. EPA’s Beautiful World coloring and activity book.
+- Download the Environmental Protection Agency’s Beautiful World coloring and activity book.

-- The Center for Green Schools’ Powering Down Guide for behavior-based energy saving solutions for K-12 schools.
+- Read the Center for Green Schools’ Powering Down Guide for behavior-based energy saving solutions for K-12 schools.

 - The Alliance to Save Energy’s “Energy Hog” resource series.